lawrennd/old_talks/_mlai/gaussian-processes.md

 \loadcode{Kernel}{mlai}

-Now we can image the resulting covariance,
+\notes{Now we can image the resulting covariance,}

 \code{kernel = Kernel(function=eq_cov, variance=1., lengthscale=10.)
 K = kernel.K(x_pred, x_pred)}

-To visualise the covariance between the points we can use the `imshow` function in matplotlib.
+\notes{To visualise the covariance between the points we can use the `imshow` function in matplotlib.}

 \displaycode{fig, ax = plt.subplots(figsize=(8,8))
 im = ax.imshow(K, interpolation='none')
 fig.colorbar(im)}

-Finally, we can sample functions from the marginal likelihood.
+\notes{Finally, we can sample functions from the marginal likelihood.}

 \displaycode{fig, ax = plt.subplots(figsize(8, 5))
 for i in range(10):